-- (1) At any time before a sale under section 101 occurs a person other than the registered operator of a motor vehicle against whom an infringement warrant has been issued may recover a motor vehicle or item detained, immobilised or seized under this Part if- - (a) the person was entitled, at the time the motor vehicle or item was detained, immobilised or seized, to possession of that vehicle or item; and - (b) the person provides to the sheriff satisfactory evidence, in accordance with the regulations (if any), of that person's identity and entitlement to possession of the motor vehicle or item (as the case requires). - (2) The sheriff must release a motor vehicle or item (as the case requires) to a person if satisfied as to the matters referred to in subsection (1). - (3) On the release of a motor vehicle under this section, the registered operator against whom the infringement warrant was issued is liable for any costs incurred as a result of the detention, immobilisation or impoundment of the motor vehicle under this Part.

-103 Sheriff may return motor vehicle or items of low monetary value

-- (1) Despite section 101, the sheriff may return a vehicle detained, immobilised or seized under this Part to the registered operator, or any other person entitled, at the time of the detention, immobilisation or seizure, to possession of that vehicle, if in the opinion of the sheriff- - (a) the costs of sale and the amount outstanding under the infringement warrant are greater than the total monetary value of the vehicle; or - (b) the vehicle is of negligible monetary value. - (2) Despite section 101, the sheriff may return an item on or in any motor vehicle detained, immobilised or seized under this Part to the registered operator, or any other person entitled, at the time of the detention, immobilisation or seizure, to possession of that item, if in the opinion of the sheriff- - (a) the costs of sale and the amount outstanding under the infringement warrant are greater than the total monetary value of the item; or - (b) the item is of negligible monetary value. - (3) The sheriff may exercise a power under this section in his or her absolute discretion and at any time.

-104 Application of proceeds of sale

-If a motor vehicle or item is sold under section 101 the proceeds of sale are to be applied in the following order of priority-
+- (1) At any time before a sale under section 101 occurs a person other than the registered operator of a motor vehicle against whom one or more infringement warrants have been issued may recover a motor vehicle or item detained, immobilised or seized under this Part if- - (a) the person was entitled, at the time the motor vehicle or item was detained, immobilised or seized, to possession of that vehicle or item; and - (b) the person provides to the sheriff satisfactory evidence, in accordance with the regulations (if any), of that person's identity and entitlement to possession of the motor vehicle or item (as the case requires). - (2) The sheriff must release a motor vehicle or item (as the case requires) to a person if satisfied as to the matters referred to in subsection (1). - (3) On the release of a motor vehicle under this section, the registered operator against whom the infringement warrant or warrants, as the case requires, was or were issued is liable for any costs incurred as a result of the detention, s.
+103 Pa art 7-Detention, Immobilisation and Sale of Motor Vehicles immobilisation or impoundment of the motor vehicle under this Part.
+103 Sheriff may return motor vehicle or items of low monetary value (1) Despite section 101, the sheriff may return a vehicle detained, immobilised or seized under this Part to the registered operator, or any other person entitled, at the time of the detention, immobilisation or seizure, to possession of that vehicle, if in the opinion of the sheriff- S. 103(1)(a) amended by No. 9/2008 s.
+26. (a) the costs of sale and the amount outstanding under the infringement warrant or warrants, as the case requires, are greater than the tota monetary value of the vehicle; or (b) the vehicle is of negligible monetary value.
+(2) Despite section 101, the sheriff may return an iter on or in any motor vehicle detained, immobilised or seized under this Part to the registered operator or any other person entitled, at the time of the detention, immobilisation or seizure, to possession of that item, if in the opinion of the sheriff- S. 103(2)(a) amended by No. 9/2008 s.
+26. (a) the costs of sale and the amount outstanding under the infringement warrant or warrants, as the case requires, are greater than the tota monetary value of the item; or (b) the item is of negligible monetary value.
+(3) The sheriff may exercise a power under this section in his or her absolute discretion and at any time.
+S. 104 amended by 104 Application of proceeds of sale No. 74/2010 s.
+33 (ILA s.
+39B(1)).
+If a motor vehicle or item is sold under section 101 the proceeds of sale are to be applied in the following order of priority- (a) to pay the costs of the sale;